Entry-level employment programs

 This program provides a pathway to APS employment and promotes the APS as an employer of choice among Aboriginal and Torres Strait Islander tertiary graduates.
 Through hands-on experience, graduates develop a strong professional grounding and exposure to public governance in a range of business areas.

-Aboriginal and Torres Strait Islander tertiary graduates join our Graduate Program and participate in a 12-month, structured and comprehensive learning and development program, and participate in work rotations across various areas of the department.
+Aboriginal and Torres Strait Islander tertiary graduates join our Graduate Program and take part in a 12-month, structured and comprehensive learning and development program, and take part in work rotations across various areas of the department.

-After successfully completing the program, graduates continue to work in a permanent full-time position within the department and may be advanced to a higher classification level.
+After successfully completing the program, graduates continue to work in a permanent full-time position within the department and may advance to a higher classification level.

 Graduates must provide evidence of their Aboriginal or Torres Strait Islander heritage, meet APS requirements, including security and character clearances.
-They must hold, as a minimum, a qualification equivalent to a 3 year Australian undergraduate degree and have completed a degree or post-graduate qualification no more than 4 years before the program commences.
+They must hold, as a minimum, a qualification equivalent to a 3-year Australian undergraduate degree and have completed a degree or post-graduate qualification no more than 4 years before the program begins.

 To find out more, including how to apply, visit the Indigenous Careers website.

 The Australian Network on Disability offer a program called the Stepping Into program.
 It offers a short-term paid internship for talented university students with disability.

 You can apply for the program if you are:

 - a person with disability and registered with your university's Disability Services

 - completing your second last or final year of your degree